[Analysis] A good day for Russia in Europe

 "This is about what rules to play by no matter your flag, no matter your ownership," she said.

 "I know some [EU states] would have liked to see us fine Gazprom no matter what the solution on the table.
-A fine would not have achieved our competition objectives," she added, alluding to Lithuania and Poland.
+A fine would not have achieved our competition objectives," she added, alluding to Lithuania and Poland, who say Putin uses gas as a foreign policy weapon.

-Investment climate
+NS 2 climate

-The settlement improves Gazprom's image, with its chiefs, Alexei Miller, who is on a US sanctions list, and Alexander Medvedev, welcoming the "reasonable" decision on Wednesday.
+The settlement mends Gazprom's image, with its chiefs, Alexei Miller, who is on a US blacklist, and Alexander Medvedev, welcoming the "reasonable" EU decision.

-It comes amid the firm's plan to build a divisive new pipeline from Russia to Germany.
+It comes amid the firm's plan to build a controversial pipeline from Russia to Germany this year.

-The Nord Stream 2 (NS2) pipeline would make it easier for Putin to cut-off Western allies, including Ukraine, for strategic reasons, and to gouge prices, its critics have said.
+The Nord Stream 2 (NS2) pipeline would make it easier for Putin to cut-off Western allies, including Ukraine, for strategic reasons, and to gouge prices, Poland and Nordic states have said.

-It would also help him to line the pockets of his friends, such as Gennady Timchenko and Arkady Rotenberg, whose firms build pipelines for Gazprom, securing Putin's grip on power.
+It would also help Putin to line the pockets of his friends, such as Gennady Timchenko and Arkady Rotenberg, whose firms build pipelines for Gazprom, hardening the Russian leader's grip on power.

-But Vestager's decision removed an obstacle in its path, according to Anders Aslund, a Russia expert at the Atlantic Council, a US think tank.
+Vestager's decision removed an obstacle from NS2's path, according to Anders Aslund, a Russia expert at the Atlantic Council, a Washington think tank.

 "That the EU competition case against Gazprom had not been concluded was a strong argument against NS2, which now has disappeared," he told EUobserver.

-The decision would "heat up" the debate on NS2, according to Stefan Meister, from the German Council on Foreign Relations, a think tank in Berlin.
+The decision would "heat up" the NS2 debate, according to Stefan Meister, from the German Council on Foreign Relations, a think tank in Berlin.

 "It will make the countries who are against NS2 even more aggressive and angry with the commission," he said.